Programmable Media

 3. Set Cloudinary configuration parameters.

 To use the Cloudinary React elements, you must configure at least your Cloudinary product environment cloudName.
 You can additionally define a number of optional configuration parameters if relevant.
-You can find your product environment configuration credentials in the dashboard of your Cloudinary Console.
+You can find your product environment configuration credentials in the API Keys page of the Cloudinary Console Settings.
 You can apply these settings directly to each element, or you can apply them to all child elements using a CloudinaryContext element.

 Notes